 Presenter: Jo Radner

 Telling personal and family stories is fun - and much more.
 Storytelling connects strangers, strengthens links between generations, and gives children the self-knowledge to carry them through hard times.
 Knowledge of family history has even been linked to better teen behavior and mental health.
 In this active and interactive program, storyteller Jo Radner shares foolproof ways to mine memories and interview relatives for meaningful stories.
 Participants practices finding, developing, and telling their own tales.
+Registration information will be posted soon.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.